kianis4/-neural-networks-zero-to-hero./README.md

 ---

 ### Neuron

 The `Neuron` class represents a single unit in a neural network.
 It:
 - Computes a weighted sum of inputs.
-- Applies a non-linear activation function, like ReLU.
+- Applies a non-linear activation function, such as ReLU.

 **Example:**
 ```python